chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 #### 2. Introduce usage of the truffle
 Truffle is a development environment, testing framework and asset pipeline for blockchains.
 In this step we are going to learn the basics.

-Using Truffle, we can compile Solidity Smart Contracts, deploy them to a blockchain using JavaScript, create a JavaScript test suite and interact with the contract through the integrated console.
+Using Truffle, we can compile Solidity Smart Contracts, deploy them to a blockchain using JavaScript, create a JavaScript test suite and interact with the contracts through the integrated console.

 ```
 truffle init # Creates an empty truffle project
 truffle unbox package # Clones an existing Truffle packaged project
 truffle develop # Starts truffle in-memory blockchain
 truffle compile # Compiles Smart Contracts
-truffle migrate # Deployes Smart Contracts to the configured blockchain
+truffle migrate # Deploys Smart Contracts to the configured blockchain
 truffle console # Starts a web3 console
 ```